apperph/devops-technical-challenge/README.md

 * The challenge are divided into three tiers based on the knowledge and experience required to complete them.
   **Note**: *It's ok not to finish all of them but completing higher tier is very much encourage.*
 &nbsp;
-* Keep in touch with us and feel free to contact us for questions and clarifications.
+* Keep in touch with us and feel free to message us for questions and clarifications.

 ## The Challenge